Ckrenzer/Skill-Showcase/README.md

 - **Reprod:** The 'reproductive status' of the livestock.
 Was it a cow, bull, steer, or heifer?

 ### CHERAW_1_N_WEATHER_STATION
 'CHERAW_1_N' is a weather station near La Junta, CO.
 This was scraped from Colorado State's [Colorado Climate Center](http://climate.colostate.edu/data_access.html).
-I took some liberties 'dirtying' the date column behind the scenes to showcase different cleaning techniques, so the format provided by CSU's website will look different.
+I took some liberties 'dirtying' the date column behind the scenes to showcase different cleaning techniques, so the table provided on CSU's website will look different from the csv file in this repo.

 - **record_date:** The date that weather data was collected.
 Recorded daily.
 - **maxtemp:** The day's maximum recorded temperature in Fahrenheit.